zerolinux5/mlrose-ky/docs/docs/tutorial3.md

 As a result, the abovementioned classes also include a `predict` method, which, if called after the `fit` method, will predict the labels for a given test dataset using the fitted model.

-The steps involved in solving a machine learning weight optimization problem with mlrose are typically:
+The steps involved in solving a machine learning weight optimization problem with mlrose-ky are typically:

 1. Initialize a machine learning weight optimization problem object.
 2. Find the optimal model weights for a given training dataset by calling the `fit` method of the object initialized in step 1.
 3. Predict the labels for a test dataset by calling the `predict` method of the object initialized in step 1.

 To fit the model weights, the user can choose between using either randomized hill climbing, simulated annealing, the genetic algorithm or gradient descent.
-In mlrose, the gradient descent algorithm is only available for use in solving the machine learning weight optimization problem and has been included primarily for benchmarking purposes, since this is one of the most common algorithm used in fitting neural networks and regression models.
+In mlrose-ky, the gradient descent algorithm is only available for use in solving the machine learning weight optimization problem and has been included primarily for benchmarking purposes, since this is one of the most common algorithm used in fitting neural networks and regression models.

-We will now work through an example to illustrate how mlrose can be used to fit a neural network and a regression model to a given dataset.
+We will now work through an example to illustrate how mlrose-ky can be used to fit a neural network and a regression model to a given dataset.

 #### Example: the Iris Dataset